4eryemyha/Delta-s_Enigma_Systems/README.md

 <img src="https://github.com/4eryemyha/Media/blob/main/GIFs/Character%20Interaction%20with%20the%20World.gif" width="830" height="470">

 **Implementation Details:**
-- Quick creation of any object and addition of interaction system
+- Quick creation of any object and addition of interaction system.

 ---